 The dark, blue-black elderberries grow in clusters, and have a tart taste.
 Avoid eating them raw.
 Instead, they make very nice jams, chutneys and cordials – or even wine.

 There are many edible types of mushrooms in Ireland, but there are also many that could be poisonous.
-If this is something that interests you, we recommend taking a mushroom foraging class or workshop – we offer this on our Foodie Tour of Ireland.
+Unless you’re an expert, we recommend you avoid mushroom foraging.
+Instead, if this is something that interests you, we recommend signing up for a mushroom foraging class or workshop.
+For example, mushroom foraging is just one of several Irish foodie experiences offered on our Foodie Tour of Ireland.

-Or, we can build a wild mushroom foraging experience in to other private itineraries.
+Or, we can build a wild mushroom foraging experience in to other private travel itineraries throughout Ireland.

 Elderberries, elderflowers, and apples are all readily available wild Irish plants that can be easily made into cordials or fermented to make into wines, without expensive brewing or distilling equipment.